 So when you need to suddenly ignore some unwanted nipping, you can leave “his” area and it won’t cause you any inconvenience.

 Training puppies becomes a lot harder when they don’t have their own dedicated space.
 If they’re contained, it’s much easier for you as their leader to control the environment and their behavior.

-Sure, it’s important for bonding and to occasionally let him in the main rooms and allow him to discover the house.
+Sure, it’s important for bonding and occasionally letting him in the main rooms and allowing him to discover the house.
 But during his early stages, before he’s trained and better behaved, it helps for him to mostly stay in his area.